-If you’re a blogger, you have a choice: Make things better or make them worse.
+If you’re a blogger or you want to start a lifestyle blog, you have a choice: Make things better or make them worse.
 You can either be a constructive part of the community while achieving your goals (world domination, your very own fan club, a book deal, the need to never leave your house, etc.) OR you can be a leaky pipe in the plumbing of creativity/the person everyone feels embarrassed for and only responds to out of pity or awkward obligation.
 You do not want to be this person.

 But Aussa, I have self-esteem issues and now I feel like everyone hates me/I kind of hate you?